emmajanedrews/base-template/_drafts/why-is-affordability-so-low-in-our-market.md

 {% include youtube.html %}

-Home affordability is low and our market is competitive, so whether you’re a buyer or a seller, you need to plan your strategy early and be meticulous.
+<center>Home affordability is low and our market is competitive, so whether you’re a buyer or a seller, you need to plan your strategy early and be meticulous.</center>

 Home affordability has weakened on a national scale at the fastest pace we’ve seen in the last 25 years.
 How is this impacting buyers and sellers in our market?